 I have placed a terrain wall in my design, but can't seem to add a gate to it.
 How do I do that?

-While in many ways a Terrain Wall acts like a fence, and follows the contours of the terrain features, regions, and elevation lines that you have placed, however, it does not act like a fence in that you cannot place a gate directly into a Terrain Wall.
+In many ways a Terrain Wall acts like a fence, and follows the contours of the terrain features, regions, and elevation lines that you have placed.
+They are actually a type of Terrain Path, however, so it's not possible to place a gate into one.

 To place a Terrain Wall

-To download the Eldorado Stone products and other bonus manufacturer content, on the Chief Architect website select Library> Get additional Content Online from the menu.
+To download the Eldorado Stone and other Bonus and Manufacturer Catalogs, select Library> Get Additional Content Online from the menu.

 To place a gate in a Terrain Wall

-Select Build> Fencing> Straight Fencing and click and drag a fence segment in between the two Terrain walls.
+Select Build> Fencing> Straight Fencing , then click and drag to draw a fence segment between the two Terrain walls.

-Select Build> Door> Hinged Door and click in the newly placed fence to place an opening in it.
+Select Build> Door> Hinged Door and click on the fence to place an opening in it.

-Using the Select Objects tool, select the door and click on the Open Object edit tool to display the Door Specification dialog.
+Click on the door to select it, then click the Open Object edit button to open the Door Specification dialog.

-To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the rectangular Geometric Shape out of the Library Browser, apply the same stone material, and resize and place it appropriately over the columns.
+To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the Closed Boxes Shape out of the Library Browser, resize them, and place them over the columns.